bgailleton/bgailleton.github.io/content/my-research/_index.md

 link = "/my-research/cnes-flood-risk/"

 [[panels]]
-title = "Large-Scale Hydro-Morphodynamics" summary = "Pushing GPU solvers to track water routing, sediment feedbacks, and floodplain reorganization from reach to orogen scale, with benchmarks rooted in recent satellite campaigns." link = "/my-research/large-scale-hydro-morphodynamics/"
+title = "Hydrodynamics and morphodynamics across the scales" summary = "Integrating shor-term and local hydraulic and morphodynamic processes to the regional and geological scales" link = "/my-research/large-scale-hydro-morphodynamics/"

 [[panels]]